PoisotLab/EcologicalNetworks.jl/docs/src/usecase/modularity.md

 ~~~

 The next step is to generate starting communities for every species.
 We will
-assign species to random initial modules.
+assign species to random initial modules:

 ~~~@example modularity
 L = rand(1:richness(N), richness(N));
 ~~~

-We can now start a repeated number of attempts to find the best partition.
-If
+We can now start a repeated number of attempts to find the best partition, here
-`julia` is started in parallel, this will use all assigned CPUs.
+using [`label_propagation`](@ref).
+If `julia` is started in parallel, this will
+use all assigned CPUs.

 ~~~@example modularity
-M = modularity(N, L, replicates=100);
+M = modularity(N, L, label_propagation, replicates=100);

 # Finally, we can get the best partition
 b_part = best_partition(M);